Blurryface123/backendDevTest/readme-andres.md

 4. After successful compilation, run the following command to execute the project:
 ```
- java -jar target/backenddevtest.jar
+mvn spring-boot:run
 ```

-5. Once the project has started successfully, you can access the Swagger URL in your browser.-
+5. Once the project has started successfully, you can access the Swagger URL in your browser.

 ## Swagger
 Once the project has started successfully, you can access the Swagger URL in your browser: